jd7994/cat-carer-5000/README.md

 Another way the project could be extended in the future would be add the funcionality to login as a particular user and access only your own files.
 As the app stands at the moment, it's only suitable for one user, as all information will be available to anyone who uses it.

+##Implementation
+Creating the code and building functionality was fairly trouble free, apart from one feature - I was keen to implement a page that allowed the user to pick form the list of foods which foods their cat liked.
+This required me to create a form with a field for each item on the food table in the database.
+This proved quite tricky, shifting several 'for loops' around, and experimenting with feeding various types of data into jinja2 to get the desired response.
+Eventually it worked as intended, but I still had a problem.
+The form is instantiated when the app is launched, and if you then add a food item to it, because the route to the page expects a field for each food item in the database, the table is a field short because it doesn't update each time an item is added, only each time the app restarts.

 Here's a fun error I keep running into:
 ![error2](https://user-images.githubusercontent.com/100293943/171618127-a9f79a35-1b9f-4212-b2ca-36ab5f8f1bf8.jpg)
 ![error3](https://user-images.githubusercontent.com/100293943/171618132-ab510139-4c62-46f6-89e1-c22767d91a41.jpg)